factoryfx/factoryfx/README.md

 Typical configuration data are ports, hostname, ssl certificates Data which are typical in the database.

 ## Lifecycle control
+Dat update steps:
+1. read the complete current configuration
+2. data changes
+3. update new the complete configuration

+The framework always works with the complete configuration and no data record.
+The advantage is easy cross validation over data records and complete historization.
+The major disadvantages are addressed by the framework as well.

+* server only execute delta update for the changes live objects
+* expensive resources like sockets or database pools can be reused

 ## User interface